Our Approach and Our Goals

 RD Jr, Forest DL, Khoury GA, Beecher CN, Tamamis

-peptides containing N-terminal extensions and non-natural amino acids
+containing N-terminal extensions and non-natural amino acids exhibit potent

-exhibit potent complement inhibition and improved solubility characteristics.
+complement inhibition and improved solubility characteristics.
+Journal of

 P, Floudas CA. Elucidating a Key